 The chrome hardware was cleaned with naval jelly.
 New stainless steel screws and bolts.

 I think that's everything about the cab.
 I probably invested around $50 into the refurb and half of that was for the plywood.
 The amp cost me $40 on craigslist but I recouped that by reselling the 2x12 Peavey Scorpion speakers on CL, and covered the project costs by selling the knobs and transformers on eBay.
 Net cost for the entire project was $0 (or a slight profit)."

 Recently I bought an old funky Peavey Pacer from someone who had it on craigslist.
 Even though the seller was asking less than a couple Jacksons for it, and re-posted it every couple days, it was still unsold after a month.
-That's not surprising, since he only had these next two photos in the listing:
+That's not surprising, since there were only two rather claustrophobic looking photos in the listing: